SanderBlom/PoolFrontend/README.md

 # PoolFrontend

 How to deploy the application to a Ubuntu server.
+A live demo application can be accesed <a href="https://smartpool.no">here</a>

 1. Install postgreSQL, create a new database with the name smartpool and a new user with access to the database.